pterwoo/DATA-146/project2.md

 ### Question 1: Describe continuous, ordinal and nominal data.
 Provide examples of each.
 Describe a model of your own construction that incorporates variables of each type of data.
 You are perfectly welcome to describe your model using english rather than mathematical notation if you prefer.
 Include hypothetical variables that represent your features and target.

-Continuous data: Data that represents measurements.
+Continuous data represents measurements.
 Length of an object in centimeters would be an example of continuous data.
-Ordinal Data: Data that is ordered by rank (1st, 2nd, 3rd, etc.).
-Any numerical ranking system is considered ordinal data.
-Nominal Data: Categorical data that is labled with numbers.
-Zip codes are nominal data.
+Ordinal data is data that is ordered by rank (1st, 2nd, 3rd, etc.).
+Any numerical ranking system can be considered ordinal data.
+Nominal data is categorical data that is labled with numbers.
+Zip codes are an example nominal data.

-*Model?*
+Example Model:
+Predicting Mercer Quality of Living City Ranking with GDP, population, and numerically-organized continent codes.
+The target (or dependent variable) here is the quality of living city ranking which is an example of ordinal data.
+The features (independent variables) are GDP, population, and numerically-organized continent codes.
+GDP and population are examples of continuous data and numerical continent codes are nominal data.

 ### Question 2: Comment out the seed from your randomly generated data set of 1000 observations and use the beta distribution to produce a plot that has a mean that approximates the 50th percentile.
 Also produce both a right skewed and left skewed plot by modifying the alpha and beta parameters from the distribution.
 Be sure to modify the widths of your columns in order to improve legibility of the bins (intervals).
 Include the mean and median for all three plots.